Sunrise Nursing Home Abuse Lawyer

 Steps to Resolving a Nursing Home Abuse Claim

 - Notify the nursing home of the abuse using its standard grievance procedure.
 Nursing homes that accept Medicare and Medicaid are required to institute such procedures.
 If there is no formal grievance procedure, send a carefully drafted letter to the nursing home.
 Take whatever actions you need to remove your loved one from harm’s way.

 - Contact Florida Adult Protective Services.
 The caseworker will decide whether to begin an investigation.
 An investigation could yield evidence that might be useful in a civil claim.

-- Work with your lawyer to gather evidence to support your claim.
-Your lawyer will need to be familiar with nursing home regulations and medical malpractice law.
+- Work with your nursing home abuse law firm in Sunrise, FL to gather evidence to support your claim.
+Your law firm will need to be familiar with nursing home regulations and medical malpractice law.
 He will also need to examine the contract with the nursing home.

 - Take your claim to court if the nursing home refuses to satisfactorily resolve the issue.
 The lawsuit complaint will need to be carefully drafted.
 And keep in mind that even after you file a lawsuit, negotiations can continue and a private settlement can still be reached.

 You Probably Won’t Have to Go to Court

 Most nursing home claims are resolved out of court.
 Sometimes, however, it is necessary to file a formal lawsuit complaint to get the nursing home to take your claim seriously.
 Once in a while, however, it will be necessary to take a claim all the way to trial.
 When this happens, rest assured that I am ready to fight and win – as I have done many times before.
 Your Sunrise nursing home abuse lawyer is on your side and will seek justice.